-Just a month into 2019, as the British Junior Open Squash Championships, there have been five interesting stories in the world of Squash that have caught our attention in January:
+Just a month into 2019, alongside the British Junior Open Squash Championships, there have been five interesting stories in the world of Squash that have caught our attention in January.

 1. Rohan Arya Gondi, a champion in the making:

 Young Rohan of Indian wins US Junior Squash Open championship U13 category of the tournament.
 Having shown interest in the sport from 4 years old, his success could be the catalyst to making the sport popular in India.
 Click here for the story.

 2. A former junior Squash champion causes shock at Masters Tournament: